 As a minimum, your sales documents must contain the following:

-- Date of issue of the documentation
+- Date of documentation

 - Computer-generated or pre-printed number

 - The seller's name and organisation number, followed by the letters MVA if the enterprise is registered in the VAT Register

 - The buyer's name, address or organisation number (some exemptions exist for cash sales)

 - A clear description of the goods or service

 - Nature and scope of the goods/service provided

 - Time and place of delivery of the goods/service

 - If applicable, VAT and other taxes VAT shall be specified in Norwegian kroner (NOK).

 For limited companies, public limited companies and branches of foreign companies the word 'Foretaksregisteret' (the Register of Business Enterprises) must be stated on the sales documentation.